Schmitzis/debian/roles/base/README.md

 Non-exhaustive summary, majority of these are optional:

 - Run preflights checks to assert the OS, hardware and user's choices.
+- Optionally upgrade Buster installation to Bullseye (v10 to v11).
 - Setup hostname, locale and timezone
 - Enforce kernel module signature verification if SecureBoot is configured.
 - Configure GRUB and `GRUB_CMDLINE_LINUX_DEFAULT`, enable vendor-specific IOMMU.